Wednesday, February 8, 2023

 0

-These Korean festivals are celebrated to pay tributes to their rich history and culture.
+These Korean cultural festivals pay tribute to the country’s rich history and culture.
 Most festivals are scheduled based on the lunar almanac.

-A fair number of Korean festivals are commercial and promote the local industry like “salted seafood industry.”
-There are festive celebrations for unique activities and events or just about everything!
+A significant number of Korean festivals have a commercial aspect, promoting local industries such as the “salted seafood industry.”
+There are festive celebrations encompassing unique activities, events, and virtually everything else!
 Chopail, Seollal, or Dano are some of the examples.

 Here are some of the famed festivals of South Korea and their unique ways of celebrating them!
 The festivals are grouped according to the seasons below.